codefellows/portland-201d3/ProjectWeekGuide.md

     - The branch name would be 1_add_about_page.
     - Push the commits on your branch to GitHub regularly.
     - When you have solved the issue, use a commit message such as "fix #1".
 This will close the issue once the branch is merged into master.
-  - Create a Pull Request (PR) for your branch even if you're not sure whether it'll be merged into master.
+  - Create a PR for your branch even if you're not sure whether it'll be merged into master.
   - Ask someone else on your team to review the code in your PR.
   - If changes are required, make them on your branch and push them to GitHub for another review.
   - Once satisfied, let the **reviewer** merge your PR.
 Don't merge your own PR.
+  - Develop only on branches; master should contain only working versions of your app.
+  - Develop the "User's Guide."
+Start with a copy of your user stories, then expand the document as you develop your code.
+Include the guide's main *contents* in your web app (perhaps in an "About" page).

+General workflow advice:
+- Communicate often with your team members.
+- Test frequently.

 ### Technical Requirements
 Your Project grade depends on how well your app integrates and applies concepts covered in this course, and on the extent to which it meets or exceeds the following requirements.

-- Works as expected, with no bugs.
+- App works as expected, with no bugs.
+- Your live site and your repo should refer to each other: in your repo's main README.md, add the URL of your live site.
+In your live site, such as an "About this app" page or a footer link, add the URL of your repo.
 - Three interlinked pages with clear navigation between them.
 - At least two pages accept and process user input.
 - Persists app state between page loads.
 - Deployed live on the Internet
 - OOP
   - Encapsulate all data (i.e., variables) and functions in objects, with rare exceptions (e.g., code that initializes objects on app load).
   - Semantic objects design -- objects are appropriately defined to represent distinct models and features ("Group together stuff that belongs together, and in a way that makes sense").
 - HTML content
   - Uses semantic tags
   - Contains lists
   - At least one &lt;a&gt; that links to an external site
   - At least one &lt;img&gt; or background-image
   - At least one &lt;video&gt; with at least two &lt;source&gt; child elements, and video content.
 Alternatively, you may use an &lt;iframe&gt; and embed an external video source such as YouTube, but if so, you must create the video content yourself and upload it to that external source, and in your app's README.md, describe how you uploaded the video.
 In either case, describe the purpose of your video in your app's README.md
 - At least one &lt;canvas&gt; element, with data rendered in the canvas.
-You can use a charting library, or write your own drawing routines.
+Uses a charting library or your own drawing routines.
 - Layout / styling (borrowed from Lab 9)
   - Create and use a CSS file for all styling.
 Avoid using style tags or inline styling in your HTML code.
   - Change the position, margin, padding, color, background-color, and opacity of at least one element.